Roaring 21

 Before the cards are dealt a player can make a side bet in order to qualify for the +3 pays.
 This bet is placed in a separate, marked box.
 Once a player has made the bet and the cards are being dealt the bet cannot be removed.

-Suited three of a Kind: Three cards with the same rank, all of the same suit.
-For three cards to have the same rank, they must have the same number (like three s) or the same picture (like three Queens).
+Suited three of a kind: Three cards with the same rank, all of the same suit.
+For three cards to have the same rank, they must share the same value (like three 8s) or the same picture (like three queens).
+Straight flush: Three cards of consecutive rank, all of the same suit—for example, 6-7-8 of hearts.
+Three of a kind: Three cards with the same rank of mixed suits.

+Straight: Three cards of consecutive rank of mixed suits.
+Ace can be high (Queen-King-Ace) or low (Ace-2-3).
+Flush: Three cards of the same suit.
 A listing of all bonus payouts is placed for players to see and can range from 8-1 for a flush to as much as 100-1 for a suited three-of-a-kind.

 Additional rules of 21+3 Blackjack

 Players may draw or “hit” up to a maximum hand total of eight cards.
 An eight-card hand beats the dealer in all circumstances so long as it does not bust (go over 21) or the dealer has a blackjack.
+If the player and dealer both have a blackjack on their original two cards the hand is a push or tie.
+A blackjack can only be made with the original two cards.

 21+3 Blackjack strategy